-- Rezone the site to CR to permit a transitional, mixed-use development between Downtown Silver Spring and Greater Lyttonsville. - Increase the allowable density to encourage future infill development or redevelopment of portions of the site to better relate to surrounding streets and internal pathways, and provide a more walkable environment. - Rezone to the CR zone to permit mid-rise buildings up to 145 feet, gradually stepping down to 70 feet along East/West Highway and towards the Barrington development, comparable to the newly constructed Fenwick Station apartment complex at the nearby intersection of Spring Street and 2nd Avenue. - Prior to sketch plan approval, the applicant or applicants must coordinate with the Department of Housing and Community Affairs (DHCA) to determine affordable housing preservation needs on the site.
-A rental agreement with DHCA should be required at the time of regulatory approval if preservation is deemed necessary by DHCA. - For the portion of the site located closest to the intersection of East/West Highway and 16th Street, allow for potential highrise development to provide a prominent architectural gateway to the Silver Spring Central Business District.
+- Rezone to the CRT zone to permit midrise buildings up to 70 feet or 6 stories, comparable to the newly constructed Fenwick Station apartment complex at the nearby intersection of Spring Street and 2nd Avenue. - Prior to sketch plan approval, the applicant or applicants must coordinate with the Department of Housing and Community Affairs (DHCA) to determine affordable housing preservation needs on the site.
+A rental agreement with DHCA should be required at the time of regulatory approval if preservation is deemed necessary by DHCA.